growthwise/pad_examples/README.md

 We've made this flow with expansion in mind, for example instead of just displaying the super liability amounts as a message - you could write them to a spreadsheet for all extracted results.

+You could also do something like change the browser to be Chrome instead of Edge

 Enjoy Building, and share what you create :-)

 *If this repo has been helpful go check out our Youtube channel www.youtube.com/@growthwise or connect with me on Linkedin https://www.linkedin.com/in/beaugaudron/*
+*www.growthwwise.com.au*